Fourth Territorial Secretary

 Meadvilla has finally been bought and is being restored to its former grandeur.
 More details and photos will be forthcoming.
 The photo below shows its progress, as of September 2007.

-Photo Courtesy of Cheryl Munyer, Director
+Photo Courtesy of Cheryl Munyer, Director at Historic

 MEADVILLA LATER USED AS HOTEL